 - Spreadsheets aren’t scalable

 Sole trader accounting software is designed to grow as you do.
-It will help you with tasks like payroll and direct payments.
+It will help you with tasks like payroll, direct payments and automating your bookkeeping.
 And you’ll be able to share data with your accountant and bookkeeper remotely.
 No spreadsheet can do all of that.

 - There’s no audit trail